 This is why headwinds and tailwinds don’t cancel each other out.
 There are ways around this though, with the best one being to use other runners as a windshield.

 If you are able to tuck in behind another runner, then they will block some of the wind for you, reducing the apparent wind that you feel.
-The benefits of this can be significant, as shown by Eliud Kipchoge’s recent ‘1:59 Challenge’, in which he successfully used a team of pacemakers to shield him from the wind on the way to running 26.2 miles in under 2 hours.
+The benefits of this can be significant, as shown by Eliud Kipchoge’s ‘1:59 Challenge’ in 2019, in which he successfully used a team of pacemakers to shield him from the wind on the way to running 26.2 miles in under 2 hours.

 Just make sure you don’t tread on the heels of the person in front of you!